-No additional recommendations are offered at this time for the use or bulk requirements of the R-30 District.
+No additional recommendations are offered at this time for the bulk requirements of the R-30 District.

-- ☐ Rezone Block 24 Lot 85 (ID #43) from the R-2 District to the R-30 District.

-- ☐ No use recommendations are proposed.

-- □ No bulk recommendations are proposed.
+- □ Rezone Block 24 Lot 85 (ID #43) from the R-2 District to the R-30 District. - Establish pre-existing two-family dwellings as a permitted use. - □ No bulk recommendations are proposed.